flsmn/docker-homeserver/README.md

 # docker-homeserver
-homeserver running on raspberry pi
+Docker-compose files for running a homeserver on a raspberry pi.